-- Level 1 Quoted (unadjusted) market prices in active markets for identical assets or liabilities - Level 2 Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable - Level 3 Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable t.
-Employee benefits i.
-Short term obligations
+Level 1 - Quoted (unadjusted) market prices in active markets for identical assets or liabilities.

+- Level 2 Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable. - Level 3 Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable.

-For assets and liabilities that are recognized in the financial statements on a recurring basis, the management determines whether transfers have occurred between levels in the hierarchy by reassessing categorization (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of each reporting period.
+For assets and liabilities that are recognized in the financial statements on a recurring basis, the management determines whether transfers have occurred between levels in the hierarchy by re-assessing categorization (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of each reporting period.